nickdanis/nickdanis.github.io/publist.md

 ### Poster

 - Danis, Nick.
 2020.
-Phonology needs geometry: Implicit axioms in segmental representation.
+[Phonology needs geometry: Implicit axioms in segmental representation](/assets/posters/danis2020-lsa-poster.pdf).
 Poster presented at the 2020 Annual Meeting of the LSA.
 - Danis, Nick.
-[Cross-category agreement as reference to general dominance](http://phonology.ucsd.edu/wp-content/uploads/sites/54/2018/10/Danis-poster.pdf).
+[Cross-category agreement as reference to general dominance](/assets/posters/danis2018-amp-poster.pdf).
 AMP 2018, UC San Diego.
 Oct 5-7, 2018.
-Poster.
+Poster. [[conf. link](http://phonology.ucsd.edu/wp-content/uploads/sites/54/2018/10/Danis-poster.pdf)]
 - Danis, Nick, Jeffrey Heinz and Adam Jardine.
 2018.
-How constraints refer to nothing: The correct notion of substructure for phonology.
+[How constraints refer to nothing: The correct notion of substructure for phonology](/assets/posters/danis-et-al2018-lsa-poster.pdf).
 Poster that was present at the 2018 LSA.
 - Danis, Nick.
 2018.
 A theory of cross-category agreement and new evidence for unified place features.
 Poster that never made it to the 2018 LSA due to inclement weather.
+See the AMP 2018 version.
 - Danis, Nick.
 2017.
-Phonetics of Yoruba vowel deletion: durational evidence for hidden structure.
+[Phonetics of Yoruba vowel deletion: durational evidence for hidden structure](/assets/posters/danis2017-acal48-poster.pdf).
 ACAL 48, Indiana University.
 March 30-April 2, 2017.
 Poster.